mxagar/eda_fe_summary/README.md

         - Regression: `KFold`
         - Classification: `StratifiedKFold` to keep class ratios and avoid bias
     - Define a `Pipeline` with the models from which parameters need to be found/optimized (see `Pipelines` below).
-    - Instantiate and fit `GridSearchCV` with the parameters to be optimized.
+    - Instantiate and fit `GridSearchCV` or `RandomSearchCV` with the parameters to be optimized.
         - Define correct parameter grid.
         - Define `cv = k`; `k`: how many different exclusive validation splits.
         - Define correct scoring; beware that not all scores are for multi-class; use one-versus-rest for mult-class, e.g., `roc_auc_ovr`.